 #6 Updated by Marco Lechner almost 7 years ago

 I guess this should be priority high, because all shapes not having LDID set or not having an cpg-file (which surely are most of Shapes out there) are forced latin1.
 Users choice to select the encoding when loading a layer, should always overwrite the default.
 Otherwise it can not be understood why a Shapes attributetable is always displayed wrong, wether the user tries to define encoding or not.
 This brakes the behavior of QGIS as known by the user.

 I add some Shapes and qgs-files for testing.

 btw it depends on gdal-Version 1.9.x

-#8 Updated by Minoru Akagi over 5 years ago
+#8 Updated by Minoru Akagi almost 7 years ago

 Jef's fix is good at reading shapefiles and creating new shapefiles, so the issue of this ticket has been fixed.
 However I've found an encoding problem of the shapefile generated via the "Save vector layer as" dialog or fTools is still existing.
 OGR Shapefile driver converts character encoding from UTF-8 to ISO-8859-1 and rarely garbles attribute strings.

 #10 Updated by Minoru Akagi over 6 years ago